 Less Than Significant Impact.
 The total number of hours of operation for reliability purposes (i.e., readiness testing and maintenance) for the gensets would be limited by the data center to no more than 50 hours per genset annually (DayZenLLC 2022a, Section 2.2.12).
 The primary fuel for the gensets would be renewable diesel (to the maximum extent feasible), with ultra-low sulfur diesel (ULSD or conventional) as backup fuel (DayZennLLC 2022a, Section 4.6.3.1).
 Renewable diesel is a direct replacement alternative to conventional diesel fuel for the project's gensets.
 It is not a fossil fuel and is made of nonpetroleum renewable resources (vegetable oil or other biomass feedstock such as wood, agricultural waste, garbage, etc.).
 Renewable diesel is produced through various thermochemical processes, such as hydrotreating, gasification, and pyrolysis.
-Please note that renewable diesel is not the same as biodiesel and has different fuel properties than biodiesel.
-Biodiesel is produced through transesterification, which is a chemical process that converts fats and oils into fatty acid methyl esters.
+Please note that renewable diesel is produced through transesterification, which is a chemical process that converts fats and oils into fatty acid methyl esters.
 (See Section 5 Alternatives for further discussion).

 The total quantities of renewable diesel or ULSD diesel fuel used for all the gensets operating at full load would approximate 10,000 barrels per year (bbl/yr).
-California has a renewable diesel and ULSD fuel supply of approximately 6,300,000 bbl/yr3 and 310,000,000 bbl/yr4, respectively.
+California has a renewable diesel and ULSD fuel supply of approximately 6,300,000 bbl/yr and 310,000,000 bbl/yr, respectively.
 The project's use of fuel constitutes a small fraction of the renewable diesel and ULSD's available resources (less than 0.15 and 0.003 percent, respectively)-the supply from the combination of these two resources is more than sufficient to meet the project's necessary demand.
 Moreover, the current supply of renewable diesel does not account for more refineries that are coming online, and any import supply.
 Future and import supply would bolster renewable diesel's available resource.